ehanover/ehanover.github.io-content/README.md

-# Content for my Personal Website
+# Content for my website

-Each folder in this repository corresponds to a project that is displayed on the website.
-Each folder has a markdown description and some images to display the project.
+Each folder in this repository corresponds to a project that is displayed on my website.
+The folders contain a markdown description and some images of the project.

 ### [Visit the website here](https://ehanover.github.io)